Christmas can be a stressful time of year. Buying the presents, getting the dinner ready on time and avoiding a family row over Brexit can be tricky.

 How festive the episode will be remains to be seen as all they’ve revealed so far is that it will be a “epic and gruelling” adventure for the lads.

-Don't Tell The Bride at Christmas - E4
+Don't Tell The Bride at Christmas - Catch up on All 4

 In this Christmas special, laid back Liam is planning to wow his bride with a wintry white wedding, but nearly 2000 miles away in Portugal, bride-to-be Georgia is dreaming of sun, sand and sangrias for her big day.
 Will Liam get everyone in the Christmas spirit or will feisty Georgia put him on the top of the naughty list?

-Come Dine With Me Christmas special - E4 - December 16th to 20th
+Come Dine With Me Christmas special - E4 - Catch up on All 4

 If you're stressed about Christmas dinner this year, Come Dine With Me is back to remind you that things could be a lot worse.